The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Introduction

-The Javalambre-Physics of the Accelerating Universe Astrophysical Survey \citep[\jp, ][]{benitez2009, benitez2014} has been conceived to overcome these limitations. \jp\ is about to start scanning thousands of square degrees of the northern sky with $56$ narrow-band filters and the JPCam instrument \citep{marin-franch2017} onboard the $2.5$~m telescope at the Javalambre Astrophysical Observatory \citep{cenarro2014}.
-This photometric system was designed to measure precise \photoz, with an accuracy of up to $\Delta z = 0.003\,(1+z)$, to perform multiple cosmological studies, including BAOs measurements \citep[see also][]{benitez2014,bonoli2020}.
+The Javalambre-Physics of the Accelerating Universe Astrophysical Survey \citep[\jp; ][]{benitez2009, benitez2014} was conceived to overcome these limitations. \jp\ is about to start scanning thousands of square degrees of the northern sky with $56$ NB filters and the Javalambre Panoramic Camera (JPCam) instrument \citep{marin-franch2017} on board the $2.5$~m telescope at the Javalambre Astrophysical Observatory \citep[Observatorio Astrof\'\i sico de Javalambre, OAJ;][]{cenarro2014}.
+This photometric system was designed to measure precise \photoz, with an accuracy of up to $\Delta z = 0.003\,(1+z)$, and to perform multiple cosmological studies, including baryon acoustic oscillation (BAO) measurements \citep[see also][]{benitez2014,bonoli2020}.
 Besides the potential of \jp \ for cosmology and theoretical physics, this survey is perfectly suited for galaxy evolution studies.
-The main reasons are related to its unique photometric system, the characteristics of the imaging camera, and the large area of the sky that will be observed over the life time of the survey.
+The main reasons are related to its unique photometric system, the characteristics of the imaging camera, and the large area of the sky that will be observed over the lifetime of the survey.